Your Role as a Manager in Supporting the Vaccination Program

 - Managers should not request that their vaccinated and unvaccinated employees sit separately at meetings, in breakrooms/lunchrooms, or other locations.
 Again, it is an individual’s responsibility to comply with the university’s public health and safety guidelines.

-- While managers will be informed if employees are unvaccinated to provide release time for twice weekly asymptomatic testing, managers should not ask, nor will they be informed, why their employees were granted an exemption or share their vaccination status with others.
+- While managers may be informed if employees are unvaccinated, managers should not ask, nor will they be informed, why their employees were granted an exemption or share their vaccination status with others.

 |Talking points for conversations with staff||